How To Bet On Hockey In Canada

 The puck line adds a spread of 1.5 goals to the game.
 So the team favoured to win the game must win by 2 or more for a puck line bet on them to win, while the underdog must either win or lose by 1 or fewer goals for their puck line wager to hit.

-Continuing with the above example the Red Wings have odds of 2.56 against the -1.5 puck line.
-A puck line bet on the Red Wings pays out if Detroit wins the game by 2 or more goals.
+Continuing with the above example the Oilers have odds of 2.80 against the -1.5 puck line.
+A puck line bet on the Oilers pays out if Edmonton wins the game by 2 or more goals.

-On the flip side, Montreal must win the game outright or lose by just 1 goal for their puck line bet to pay out at odds of 1.53.
+On the flip side, Colorado must win the game outright or lose by just 1 goal for their puck line bet to pay out at odds of 1.45.

 Over/Under

-Continuing with the Detroit vs Montreal example you can see the over/under is set at 6.0, with the odds for both the over and under set at 1.91.
+Continuing with the Colorado vs Edmonton example you can see the over/under is set at 6.5, with the over 6.5 a slight favourite at odds of 1.78, and the under 6.5 goals less likely at odds of 2.05.

-For example, if the game finishes 4-3 for Detroit then the over 6.0 will hit and any bets on the over will be paid out at odds of 1.91.
-If the game finishes, say 2-1 for Detroit then the under bets would be the winners.
-If there are exactly 6 goals scored in the game (4-2 for example) then the over/under bets would push and be returned.
+For example, if the game finishes 4-3 for Edmonton then the over 6.5 will hit and any bets on the over will be paid out at odds of 1.78.
+If the game finishes, say 2-1 for Edmonton then the under bets would be the winners.

 Regulation Time